 • Level Certificate of Completion

 Participants who complete all 3 levels will be given a Full Certificate of Completion issued by the National Council of the Kodaly Music Education Institute of Australia.

-Why only 30 spaces available for Primary Level 1 ?
+Why only 30 spaces available for Secondary Level 1 ?

 As with all other professional courses, we aim to keep the group small and intimate so that there will be a better and more personal interaction between the tutor and each participant.

 Can I book a place first, and confirm and pay later?

 We are sorry but the answer is no. As the numbers of places are very limited, we are going on first come first served basis, and confirmation of registration is only upon receipt of payment by online transfer.

 Will I receive a certificate if only taking the Non-Assessment/ Musicianship/ Conducting module?

 Yes, a Certificate of Participation will be awarded upon successful completion of the module and assessment.
 This however, does not qualify for any credit towards future Kodaly training courses.

 Can I miss some classes during the 2 weeks? (for participants who choose for non-assessment)